yzhao322/stockME/readme.md

 # StockME
 [Stock ME Deploy Application!](http://polar-dawn-54577.herokuapp.com/login.html) - http://polar-dawn-54577.herokuapp.com/login.html

+* For the demo purpose, we create three different account : master@123.com, manager@123.com, member@123.com.
+All three account password is :123456

 <img src="./demo/app.png" >

 * This is a stock-related app which can help user keep their investments in record, and also let manager and master control users account which we call it member account.